-|It explains that the satisfaction level after consuming a good or service can be scaled in terms of countable numbers.||It explains that the satisfaction after consuming a good or service cannot be scaled in numbers, however, these things can be arranged in the order of preference.|
+|It explains that the satisfaction level after consuming any goods or services can be scaled in terms of countable numbers.||It explains that the satisfaction level after consuming any goods or services cannot be scaled in numbers.
+However, these things can be arranged in the order of preference.|

-|Example||Sam submits pizza gives him 60 utils of satisfaction whereas burger gives only 40 utils.||Sam submit, he gets more satisfaction from Pizzas as compare to the burger.|
+|Pizza gives Sam 60 utils of satisfaction, whereas burger gives him only 40 utils.||Sam gets more satisfaction from a pizza as compared to that of a burger.|

 |It is less practical.||It is more practical and sensible.|

 ||This theory was applied by Prof. J R Hicks

 |Utility Analysis||Indifference Curve Analysis|

 Frequently Asked Questions on Cardinal and Ordinal Utility

-What is the Concept of Ordinal Utility?
+What is the concept of ordinal utility?

-What is mean by Cardinal utility?
+What is mean by cardinal utility?

-What are the Limitations of Cardinal Utility?
+What are the limitations of cardinal utility?

 The theory is applied to a single commodity where the utility of a single commodity is treated independently of the other commodities.